Don't carry your payment cards around — put them in Apple Pay!

 How to change the default card for Apple Pay

-Apple Pay lets you use multiple credit and debit cards, so you can easily switch between them when you want to make a transaction.
+Apple Pay lets you use multiple credit and debit cards.
+You can easily switch between them when you want to make a transaction, making your best iPhone a treasure trove of all your important banking cards.
 The default credit or debit card, however, is always the fastest and easiest to use.
 So, you'll want to make that card the default.
-Luckily, Apple Pay makes that fast and easy to do as well.
+Luckily, Apple Pay makes this fast and easy to do as well.

 - Launch the Settings app on your iPhone or iPad that's compatible with Apple Pay.